Prefab Metal Building Kits Shipped To Alaska, Save On A Building And Shipping

 - Hubbard Glacier

-We’re also capable of delivering directly to your site.
+We’re also capable of delivering directly to your site, even in the most remote location.
 You’ll be able to decide if you’d like the building delivered for pick up at the dock or delivered right to your property.
 We’ll contact you once your building is ready for pick-up and/or to coordinate the delivery straight to your property.

 Your SteelMaster building materials will be shipped either palletized or crated and ship LCL (less than container load).
 The arches will be stacked on top of each other, similar to a can of Pringles.
 This allows your prefab building kit to be quickly and easily offloaded.